a big potato salad w/ mediterranean touch

 Take a deep baking tray & line it w/ baking parchment.
 (It’s easier to clean up afterwards!)
 Place the rosemary in the tray.

 Mix the potato pieces thoroughly w/ olive oil & salt & pepper.
-Dump them in the baking tray above the rosemary.
+Dump them in the baking tray over the rosemary.
 Let them roast for about 30 min in the oven (you’ll need not turn them over!) – voilà!

 Now we’ve got soft & crispy potatoes – hot potatoes w/ intrinsic rosemary flavour!